-- The maximum tolerated dose (MTD) of EPZ-5676 as determined by incidence of protocol-specified dose-limiting adverse events [ Time Frame: up to 12 months ]The MTD is defined as one dose level below the level in which >1 dose-limiting adverse events (as defined by the protocol) are observed.
+- The maximum tolerated dose (MTD) and/or recommended phase 2 dose (RP2D) of EPZ-5676 as determined by incidence of protocol-specified dose-limiting adverse events. [ Time Frame: up to 12 months ]The MTD is defined as the dose level below in which >1 patient out of 3 or >2 patients out of 6 experience dose-limiting adverse events (as defined by the protocol).

-- Pharmacokinetic profile of EPZ-5676 [ Time Frame: up to 12 months ] [ Designated as safety issue: No ]analysis of Cmax, AUC and steady state concentration
+- Pharmacokinetic profile of EPZ-5676 [ Time Frame: up to 24 months ]analysis of Cmax, AUC and steady state concentration

 - The incidence of adverse events in patients treated with EPZ-5676 [ Time Frame: up to 24 months ]Evaluation of adverse events, vital signs, physical examination, 12-lead ECG, and laboratory assessments

 - Anti-leukemic activity of EPZ-5676 in patients with acute leukemia harboring a MLL-rearrangement [ Time Frame: up to 24 months ]Evaluation of response by standard criteria for AML or ALL